St Benedict's Catholic School: A-Level

+Staff

+Since 2019, Imogen Senior has been Headmistress at St Benedict's.
+From 2017 to 2019, Kate Pereira was Headmistress after taking over from Hugh O'Neill who retired after working at the school for 33 years.
+As of 2024, there is roughly 118 members of staff working at the school with 65 members of teaching staff.

 Ofsted

 In September 2014, a snap Ofsted inspection (which were introduced after Operation Trojan Horse), was held at the school.
 Following the inspection, the school's previous rating of good was downgraded to "needs improvement".
 Inspectors found St Benedict's to be in breach of rules surrounding guarding against extremism and radicalisation, and were failing to prepare students "for life and work in modern Britain".
 The report was withdrawn within hours, with Ofsted stating that "quality assurance checks" were required.
 In November 2014, the school was one of 11 highlighted by Ofsted as failing to promote British values.

 The wording of the report was later revised, with references to extremism and radicalisation removed, but the needs improvement rating was maintained.
 The decision to downgrade the school was criticised both by the Head teacher of the school and the Catholic Education Service.
 An interim inspection then took place in January 2015, and Ofsted wrote to the school to confirm "the school has made progress in key areas since the inspection."
 Later that month the school was ranked second in the West Suffolk league table, with Head Teacher Hugh O'Neill stating, "The results vindicate the work we do here.
 I think you will find that there is a disparity between schools' Ofsted ratings and their position in the league table across the county."

 The school was graded as Outstanding or Good in all areas in its most recent Ofsted inspection carried out in September 2016.